Sean O'Reilly

-Sean Patrick O’Reilly is the owner and operator of Arcana Studio, a comic book company and animation studio located in British Columbia, Canada.
+Sean Patrick O’Reilly is a Canadian writer, director, producer and voice actor.
+He is the owner and operator of Arcana Studio, a comic book company and animation studio located in British Columbia, Canada.
 He is considered to be one of the most prolific independent comic book writers in Canada, with his works having been published in eleven countries and in numerous different languages.

 Career

 O’Reilly has completed two degrees and a Masters, and teaches college level courses in Vancouver and the UCLA, in addition to being a Mentor and Scriptwriting consultant for Telefilm.